roadkell/ascii-logos/README.md

 ### To Do ###
-* Draw a vertical version of the modern ThinkPad logo.
+* Draw a vertical version of the modern ThinkPad logo
-* Draw a Lenovo logo.
+* Draw a Lenovo logo
-* Make low-res versions restricted to the classic charset of ASCII codepage 437.
+* Make low-res versions restricted to the classic charset of ASCII codepage 437

 ### Legal Disclaimer ###